List of Hollyoaks characters introduced in 2017: Sami Maalik

+Sebastian Blake

-Sebastian BlakeSebastian Blake (also Sean Fox) is the son of Sienna Blake (Anna Passey) and Warren Fox (Jamie Lomas), born on-screen alongside his sister Sophie on 7 November 2017.
+Sebastian Blake (also Sean Fox) is the son of Sienna Blake (Anna Passey) and Warren Fox (Jamie Lomas), born on-screen alongside his sister Sophie on 7 November 2017.
 Sebastian was born underweight so he was kept in a ventilator.

 Sebastian was abducted by his father Warren.
 Sebastian departed on 17 January 2020 with Sophie and Sienna as Passey taken a break from her role, him and Sophie both will return later in the year with their mother.

+Sophie Blake

-Sophie BlakeSophie Blake (also Katy Fox and Ursula Fox') is the daughter of Sienna Blake (Anna Passey) and Warren Fox (Jamie Lomas).
+Sophie Blake (also Katy Fox and Ursula Fox) is the daughter of Sienna Blake (Anna Passey) and Warren Fox (Jamie Lomas).
 She was born in the episode airing 7 November 2017 alongside twin brother Sebastian.
 Shortly after her birth, she was abducted by her father Warren who renamed her Katy, after his late sister Katy Fox (Hannah Tointon).
-A number of months later, Warren returned for Sebastian - leaving Sienna with neither children.
+A number of months later, Warren returned for Sebastian – leaving Sienna with neither children.

 In 2019, Sienna tracked down the twins at a hotel, being looked after by an au pair.